-- Useful: Why is the blog post valuable?
+Useful: Why is the blog post valuable?

-- Ultra-specific: What can I expect to learn from the blog post?
+Ultra-specific: What can I expect to learn from the blog post?

-- Unique: Why is this blog post compelling and unique?
+Unique: Why is this blog post compelling and unique?

-- Urgent: Why should I read this NOW?
+Urgent: Why should I read this now?

 5) Enable your blog to market your content.

-However, these new visitors don't know much about you yet, and you need to capture their interest and gain their respect before they are ready to become evangelists of your content, too.
+However, these new visitors likely don't know much about your business — meaning, you need to capture their interest and gain their trust before they're ready to become evangelists of your content, too.

-It's a total pain: 1) copy a URL, 2) open another tab, 3) go to a link shortener, 4) paste that link in, 5) click the shorten button, 6) copy that link, 7) go to their Twitter account, 8) paste that link in there, 9) look up the Twitter handle of the publisher, 10) and then add custom copy for the tweet.
+It's a total pain: 1) copy a URL, 2) open another tab, 3) go to a link shortener, 4) paste that link, 5) click the shorten button, 6) copy that link, 7) go to their Twitter account, 8) paste that link in there, 9) look up the Twitter handle of the publisher, 10) and then add custom copy for the tweet.

-What better way to drive email traffic to your content without lifting a finger (except for the finger you use to press 'Publish,' of course) than growing a giant base of blog subscribers?
+What better way to drive email traffic to your content without lifting a finger (except for the finger you use to press "Publish", of course) than growing a giant base of followers and subscribers?

-6) Don't forget about SEO.
+6) Don't forget about search engine optimization (SEO).